Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 Creating a Safe Environment: Disinfection and Prevention Tips

 As a responsible pet owner, it’s key to keep your feline friends safe.
-This means stopping the spread of the kitten killer virus and other cat-to-cat diseases.
-Let’s look at ways to clean and protect your home, so your cats can stay healthy and happy.
+This means stopping the spread of the kitten-killer virus and other cat-to-cat diseases.
+Let’s look at ways to clean and protect your home so your cats can stay healthy and happy.

 Cleaning and disinfecting regularly are vital for stopping viruses.
 Use a pet-safe disinfectant to wipe down surfaces, toys, and where your cats eat.
 Also, wash your cat’s bedding, scratching posts, and other items often to get rid of any virus traces.